About AYSO

 Frequently Asked Questions

 How much does registration cost?
 Regional registration fee is listed on the season's registration page.
 In addition to the regional registration fee there is a non-refundable annual AYSO Membership fee of $20 (a membership year runs from July to August).
 There is also a $2.75 non-refundable service fee paid to our website and payment provider per checkout.
 Uniforms are purchased separately for $44.40 (uniforms can be re-used each season).
 There is also a $25 Early Bird discount for the first two months of registration as well as a multi-player discount of $10 per additional player.
-Financial aid is available by filling out a financial aid request.
+Financial aid is available by filling out a financial aid request (current form found on front page under Important Documents).

-When are practices days/times/locations?
-Before the season starts you will receive communication from your coach who will include the planned practice schedule for the season.
+1-2 weeks before the season starts you will receive communication from your coach who will include the planned practice schedule for the season.
 Our coaches are all volunteers so we provide our coaches the flexibility of scheduling their practice days/times/location.
 As part of player registration there is a question regarding practice day availability.
-We use response to this question to match players with teams based on team's practice days.
+We use your response to this question to match players with teams based on the team's practice days.
 We cannot guarantee that there will not be conflicts based on team and coach availability.
 Refunds will be issued if conflicts cannot be resolved.

 You can update your registration response by logging into your ayso44.org account and navigation to My Account and clicking the pen edit icon next to your player's name.